 Sony Master Series TVs

 These are the best of the best in LED technology.
 Sony introduced their first 8K sets last year with the Z9G series which remain in the line for 2020.
-There is an 85” and 98” in their Z9G models.
 Since they upscale the picture for the 8K panel, the image is just incredibly stunning.

 If you want the very best LED picture, choose one of the new Master Series models for your home theater or media room.